With Beaconstac’s robust QR Code tracking platform & Google Analytics integration, it’s easy to analyze and make rapid

 You will get data regarding which QR Code campaign is performing well.
 You can select a custom date range to interpret this data

 Learn when your QR Code was scanned using the QR Code tracker.
 This will help you fine-tune your campaigns.
 If you see the number of scans increasing during a particular time period, you can easily switch up your campaigns in real-time.

 If you are running multiple campaigns all across the city or country, you can see which locations are thriving and tailor your campaigns accordingly.
 You can also use a QR Code for GPS tracking.
 All you need to do is enable the GPS option to see the exact location of the person scanning the QR Code.

 Check which OS is scanning your QR Code more in order to customize the experience for the particular OS.

 You can export the analytics data to a CSV and analyze your campaigns in further detail.
 The CSV sheet will allow you to see how your campaigns are performing on an hourly basis.
 You can also email the exported data reports to your inbox and share it with the relevant stakeholders.

 QR Code analytics can be used for the optimization of campaigns and physical operations.
 Here are some of the most popular usage of QR Code scan tracking -

-Beaconstac’s solution offers a powerful analytics dashboard and shows the following data after tracking your QR Codes:
+Beaconstac’s QR Code generator with tracking offers a powerful analytics dashboard and shows the following scan data:

 You can also integrate Google Analytics into Beaconstac’s QR Code solution to get more insights into the audience such as: